Edition 1 · Q2 2026 Attorney Advertising

 FTC · Federal Courts

-The FTC Non-Compete Rule After the Fifth Circuit
+The FTC Non-Compete Rule After the FTC’s Withdrawal

-The FTC's nationwide non-compete ban, finalized in April 2024, was set aside by the U.S. District Court for the Northern District of Texas in August 2024 and the holding was affirmed by the Fifth Circuit in 2025.
+The FTC's nationwide non-compete ban, finalized in April 2024, was set aside on a nationwide basis by the U.S. District Court for the Northern District of Texas in August 2024 in Ryan LLC v.
+FTC, No. 3:24-cv-00986 (N.D.
+Tex.), with a parallel preliminary injunction (limited in scope to the plaintiff) issued by the U.S. District Court for the Middle District of Florida in Properties of the Villages, Inc. v.
+FTC, No. 5:24-cv-316 (M.D.
+Fla.
+Aug.
+14, 2024).
+The FTC's Eleventh Circuit appeal in Properties of the Villages was voluntarily dismissed in September 2025, and the Eleventh Circuit issued no merits ruling.
+The FTC initially appealed both rulings; on September 5, 2025, the Commission voted 3-1 to withdraw both appeals and accede to vacatur, and the appeals were dismissed shortly thereafter.
+The N.D.
+Tex. vacatur therefore stands as the operative ruling without a Fifth Circuit decision on the merits.
 The rule never took effect, and the federal landscape on non-competes for non-executive employees is back to what it was in 2023: a state-by-state mosaic, with California, Minnesota, Oklahoma, and North Dakota effectively prohibiting non-competes; New York imposing significant constraints under common-law reasonableness review (the legislature has repeatedly considered but not enacted a categorical ban); and most other states applying reasonableness tests.

 For venture-backed and sponsor-backed companies, the practical posture continues to be: review your PIIA non-compete clauses against each state's enforceability rules where you have employees; calibrate the duration and geographic scope to the state's reasonableness test; and assume that aggressive non-competes (12+ months, multi-state, multi-industry) face significant enforcement risk in any state that has not categorically banned them.
 Confidentiality and IP-assignment provisions remain straightforwardly enforceable in nearly all jurisdictions and continue to do most of the protective work the non-compete was historically asked to do.